milliorn/drum-machine/README.md

 Build an app that is functionally similar to this: [https://drum-machine.freecodecamp.rocks/](https://drum-machine.freecodecamp.rocks/).

+## Features

+- Interactive drum pads that produce different sounds when clicked or pressed
+- Volume control for adjusting the sound level
+- Display of the current sound being played
+- Keyboard support for playing sounds

+## Technologies Used

+- React: JavaScript library for building user interfaces
+- HTML: Markup language for structuring the web page
+- CSS: Styling language for designing the user interface

+## Getting Started

+To run the drum machine locally, follow these steps:

+1. Clone the repository: `git clone https://github.com/milliorn/drum-machine.git`
+2. Navigate to the project directory: `cd drum-machine`
+3. Install the dependencies: `npm install`
+4. Start the development server: `npm start`
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the drum machine.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, improvements, or bug fixes, please create an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+## Acknowledgements

+The drum machine project is part of the freeCodeCamp curriculum.
+Special thanks to freeCodeCamp for providing the project specifications and resources.

 ## Source

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).